bsnes-emu/bsnes/docs/guides/import.md

 choose "Load ROM File ..."
-to open a [filesystem browser], choose the ROM file of the game you want to play, and it will be imported into the library and start playing.
+to open a [filesystem browser], choose the ROM file of the game you want to play, and it will be imported into the library and (if possible) start playing.

 **Note:**
 If you want to import many games,